corn-mendoza/PCF-DotNet-Workshop/instructions/Setting Up Service Principals on Azure.md

 # Setting up Azure Broker Tile - Service Principals

+This quick guide is designed to assist operators setup Azure Service Principals for configuring the Azure Service Broker tile in Pivotal Cloud Foundry.
+This version of the document utilizes the latest Azure CLI 2.0 commands.

 ## Creating a Service Principal

 Powershell, Azure CLI 2.0, and a Microsoft Azure Subscription is required to complete these configuration steps.